Powered by MOMENTUM MEDIA

 “Having already jumped by almost 40 per cent in the past 12 months, there is little doubt that many would-be investors balk at the prospect of paying record prices, but the fear of missing out on the continued rally ultimately forces many to get involved.

-Similarly, Gary Dugan, chief executive officer of The Global CIO Office, expects the price of gold to keep gaining, but he is of the opinion that the more fundamental sharp increase in its value in recent quarters probably has more to do with the ongoing diversification of central bank reserves, particularly in emerging countries, than geopolitical challenges.
+Similarly, Gary Dugan, chief executive officer of The Global CIO Office, expects the price of gold to keep gaining, but he is of the opinion that sharp increases in its value in recent quarters probably have more to do with the ongoing diversification of central bank reserves, particularly in emerging countries.

 “The World Gold Council reported record levels of central bank buying in the first half of this year, with 14 emerging market central banks being active buyers of the yellow metal.
 For central bankers, higher prices are not a reason for holding back from purchasing gold but more a vindication of why they are buying,” Dugan said.